1914090/PRACTICAL-REPORT-/Practical report.md

 Enter The Third Value: 18
 Average is: 32.33

-# 15. Program to find FizzBuzz od a Integer
+# 15. Program to find FizzBuzz of a Integer

 #include<stdio.h>
 int main()